butter-network/butter/docs/pres/pres.md

 <img src="pcgPaper.png" width="430"/>

 Note:
-- I started by looking at the classic approach - Chord and Kademlia DHTs - produce structured overlay networks for information persistency
+- I started by looking at the classic approach - Chord and Kademlia DHTs - produce structured overlay networks for persistent information
 - The majority of popular P2P networks include structured elements such as lookup tables, super-peers or Distributed Hash Tables.
 These are introduced primarily to improve network performance by reducing message complexity.
 However, this then reintroduces some primary pitfalls of the centralised client-server model e.g. DHTs a known bootstrap node, BitTorrent requires super-peers (it calls trackers) that have lockup tables - that sounds fairly centralised to me
 - Therefor I knew I wanted to implement an entirely unstructured P2P network
 - I found 2 papers that gave me an idea - I didn't necessarily implement them but rather based my implementation on them